The Ensemble of the Gregorian Chant Academy

 The Professional Ensemble of the GCA

 "We do not perform for applause.
-We sing for the Sanctuary."
+We sing for God."

 CAROLINGIA is the professional ensemble of the Gregorian Chant Academy, directed by GCA founder Christopher Jasper.
-The ensemble is comprised of professional, independently contracted singers — each of them devout, practicing Catholics who bring not only vocal excellence but genuine faith to everything they sing.
-Carolingia was first conceived in January 2022.
-Four years of preparation and discernment preceded its formal establishment in January 2026.
+Its singers are professional, independently contracted musicians — each of them devout, practicing Catholics who bring vocal skill and genuine faith to everything they sing.
+Carolingia was first conceived in January 2022, with four years of preparation and discernment preceding its formal establishment in January 2026.

-Where the Academy is the learning center, Carolingia is the aural model.
-The ensemble exists to demonstrate what prayerful, rigorously grounded sacred music actually sounds like — not as a theory, but as a living practice.
-Every performance decision, every interpretive choice, is rooted in prayer, authentic musical manuscripts, medeival musical treatises and historical performance practices.
+Where the Academy teaches, Carolingia sings — offering a living example of what prayerful, historically grounded sacred music sounds like, not as a theory, but as a practice.
+Every interpretive choice is rooted in prayer, and the authentic musical manuscripts and treatises of the time.

 Why Carolingia Exists

-While the Academy teaches, Carolingia demonstrates.
-The ensemble serves as a valuable reference for cantors, priests, and scholars — a living, breathing embodiment of what chant, rooted in both prayer and historical practice - sounds like.
-Every performance practice is rooted in authentic manuscript tradition.
-When we make an interpretive choice, we can account for it.
-Carolingia also composes new chants — among them the Sancte Michael — and at times sings the traditional repertoire in harmony: sometimes in settings drawn from the same era as the chant itself, and sometimes in new harmonies of our own, shaped by that same tradition and inspired by its beauty.
+While the Academy teaches, Carolingia hopes to offer a helpful point of reference: a living example of chant rooted in both prayer and historical practice.
+Every performance choice is grounded in authentic manuscript tradition, so that it can be accounted for rather than merely felt.
+For the men of the ensemble, this includes the robust vox virilis — also called vox gravis — a full, grounded vocal tradition advocated by saints such as St. Bernard of Clairvaux and St. Dominic: the voice of the Church Militant, joyfully and unapologetically singing the praises of God.
+Carolingia also composes new chants — among them the Sancte Michael — and at times sings the traditional repertoire in harmony, whether in early polyphony drawn from the same centuries as the chant itself, or in new harmonies shaped by that same tradition.
 A living tradition must also live.

 We believe sacred music is not passive.
 It reclaims spaces.
 It drives back demons and disorder.
-It reorients the human soul toward the Divine.
+And when sung joyfully in the full vox virilis style, it uplifts and reorients the human soul toward the Divine.
 Carolingia's recordings — including Defend Us In Battle — are not designed merely for listening.
 They are designed to restore the domestic church, to serve as formation tools, and to place authentic chant in the hands of every Catholic household.

 The Second Vatican Council, echoing Popes Pius X, XI, and XII, declared that sacred music is "a treasure of inestimable value, greater than that of any other art," and that Gregorian Chant "shall have principal place in the liturgy."
-Carolingia exists to hold that ground — and to be at the vanguard of the sacred music renaissance already underway in the Church.
+A renewal of sacred music is already taking root across the Church, carried forward by many communities, scholars, and musicians who came before us.
+Carolingia hopes to add its own small voice to that renewal, in whatever way God allows.

 Why Carolingia